RobertHynes/binsim/README.md

 uncollimated outflow or even a white dwarf!

 *This code has been dormant for a long time, but has remained in use.
-In migrating it to GitHub, I'm also working on updating the README files and checking usability on different platforms.
-This version is currently known to work on Ubuntu 22.04.*
+In migrating it to GitHub, I've worked on updating the README files and checking usability on different platforms.
+This version is currently known to work on Ubuntu 22.04, MacOS Sequoia 15.5, and Windows 11.*

 ## Usage